-Cryptanthus warasii is a rare terrestrial bromeliad that grows into a large, spiraling rosette of thin, sharply, recurved, silver leaves with sawtooth edges.
-Small white flowers emerge in summer from the center of the rosette.
+Cryptanthus warasii is a rare terrestrial bromeliad that grows into a large spiraling rosette of thin, silvery gray, sharply recurved leaves with serrated margins.
+The small white flowers emerge in summer from the center of the rosette.

 USDA hardiness zones 9ba to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These plants are widely available at nurseries and garden centers.
 They need a medium to bright light as indoor specimens.